 The total amount needed from the United States is $1.74 billion per year—including $116 million for UNFPA—roughly $1 billion more than we’re currently investing.
 This figure represents our fair share of the total cost of satisfying unmet need worldwide, and it will bring enormous returns for people everywhere.

-Every year, millions of women suffer serious complications related to pregnancy and childbirth, and approximately 300,000 of them die as a result.
+Every year, millions of women suffer serious complications related to pregnancy and childbirth, and approximately 287,000 of them die as a result.
 Nearly all of these deaths occur in developing countries, and nearly all are preventable.
-Researchers estimate that, by itself, universal access to modern contraception would reduce maternal deaths by 25%.
+New figures from the Guttmacher Institute estimate that if the U.S. increased its international family planning investment from $605.7 million to $1.74 billion, the number of maternal deaths prevented would increase by 260%.

 Lack of access to family planning also increases the risks to newborns.
 Birth spacing is critical to newborn health.
 Women who are unable to space or time pregnancies are at much higher risk of birth complications and of having babies with low birth weight.
-Every year, 2.5 million infants die in their first month of life, and a similar number are stillborn.
+In 2020, 2.4 million newborns died in their first month of life.
 Robust commitment to family planning and reproductive health services would save infant lives.

 Real investment in family planning will save the lives of women and children around the world.